 She suffers from continuous High Blood Pressure, she doesn't mentions much of.

 My sisters and me form the the Powerpuff girls gang and I'm the Buttercup in it.
 If you followed that late 90's cartoon, Buttercup is the most tomboyish and aggressive, among the three of them, usually having an angrier disposition in comparison to Bubbles and Blossom.
 However, she happens to be somewhat of a troublemaker.

 Like me, she appears to enjoy fighting villains and criminals and despise girly things like skirts and scrapbooking.
 Buttercup would rather hang out with a punk culture gang of roller skaters. enjoying playing death ball with them and is considered a good friend, so that should give you an idea of my friends.

 My elder sister a.k.a.
-Blossom is a Chemical Engineer who currently lives at California in United States.
-She suffers from hyperthyroid, too.
+Blossom is a Chemical Engineer who currently lives in California in United States.
+She suffers from hypothyroid.

-While, my younger sister, call her Bubbles is in year 10 lives with my parents back in India, she suffers from hypothyroid.
+While, my younger sister, call her Bubbles is in year 10 lives with my parents back in India, she suffers from hyperthyroid.
 And then there is me.
-I suffer from Type1 Diabetes, Nephropathy, Neuropathy, Gastropharesis, Retinopathy, Anxiety and Anemia.
+I suffer from Type1 Diabetes, Nephropathy, Neuropathy, Gastropharesis, Retinopathy and Anxiety.

 Guess our family won't qualify for the healthiest hereditary line.

 I got diagnosed for Type 1 diabetes when I was 7 years old.
 Life has been a roller coaster ride, going through the same process, days and nights, still making it out alive, everyday.